mustakshif/Asri/README_en_US.md

 * ↕️ Default system style scrollbar used on macOS.
 * 🚥 Position of traffic lights on MacOS adjusted, optimizing the layout rhythm.

-  * 📌 You will need to restart the application after switching to another theme to restore the traffic light to the original position.
+  * 📌 You will need to restart the application after switching to another theme to restore the traffic light to its default position.
 * ...

 ## Changelog